-- 8.12 Notwithstanding condition 8.10, disposal may continue in the same locality provided that: - 8.12.1 The consent holder provides the Consent Authority a written report, within 24 hours of a Tier 3 compliance exceedance, which demonstrates that the elevated turbidity is due to an extraordinary natural event and not attributable to Dredging; and - 8.12.2 If the Consent Authority, acting in its technical capacity, disagrees with the findings of the report the dredging shall cease at the relevant location(s) and only recommence in accordance with condition 8.11.
-If the Consent Authority provides no written response after two working days then it is deemed that the Consent Authority agrees with the findings of the report prepared under condition 8.12.1 and Dredging may continue.
+- extraordinary natural event and not attributable to the disposal of Dredge Spoil at the offshore maintenance disposal ground; and - (b) If the Consent Authority, acting in its technical capacity, disagrees with the findings of the report the Dredging shall cease at the relevant location(s) and only recommence in accordance with condition 8.7.
+If the Consent Authority provides no written response after two working days then it is deemed that the Consent Authority agrees with the findings of the report prepared under condition 8.8.1 and the disposal of Dredge Spoil at the offshore maintenance ground may continue.

-Advice Note: An extraordinary natural event that could cause an exceedance of the tier-3 trigger defined in the EMMP could include a tsunami, a weather event causing significant flooding, extreme off-shore swells, or a land slip.
+Advice note: An extraordinary natural event that could cause an Exceedance of the tier-3 trigger defined in the EMMP could include a tsunami, a weather event causing significant flooding, extreme offshore swells, or a land slip.

-8.13 The consent holder at the same time shall provide a copy of the report prepared under condition 8.12.1 to the TAG and place it on its website.
+- 8.9 The consent holder shall provide a copy of the report prepared under condition 8.8.1 to the TAG and the PRG and place it on its website. - 8.10 The compliance measures at condition 8.5 to 8.9 shall cease if turbidity monitoring ceases in accordance with condition 7.15.